yassir-abid/BLOG/README.md

 # FOOD BLOG

-Ce projet présente un exemple de blog basé sur:
+This blog project is based on:

-- une API REST en NodeJS, Express et PostgreSQL
+- REST API using NodeJS, Express and PostgreSQL
-- un front basique en html, css et JavaScript dont les fichiers sont regroupés dans le dossier public (à la racine du projet)
+- basic front in html, css and JavaScript (all files are grouped in the `public` folder)

-## Lancement du projet
+## App launch

-Après avoir cloner le projet et à partir du répertoire du projet:
+After cloning the project and from the project directory, run:

 - `npm install`

-Création des fichiers:
+Create files:

 - `.env`
-- `sqitch.conf`  pour les migrations sqitch
+- `sqitch.conf`  for the sqitch migrations

-Exécution du script:
+Run the following script to launch app:

 - `npm run dev`